 Relocating to a different country can and should be rejuvenating, but the bureaucracies may sometimes get in the way of the joy.
-At Pearls of Portugal, we offer you a personalised relocation service package to make every aspect of your relocation and life easier.
+At Pearls of Portugal, we offer you a personalised Relocate to Portugal package to make every aspect of your move and life easier.

 There are some basic things you’ll almost instantly need to take care of when deciding to relocate to Portugal:

 You can also find more detailed information on our Buyer’s Agent page.

 Golden Visa: This permit gives you the right to live, work, and study in Portugal and allows free circulation in Europe’s Schengen Area for five years.
 The advantage of this program is that you only have to stay an average of seven days per year in Portugal over a five-year period.

 D7 Visa: The D7 visa was originally defined to attract retirees but has become also quite attractive for anybody that fulfills the low passive income threshold of 8460 Euro per year.
 This income can come from pensions, real estate rentals and investments, among others.

 D3 Visa: Aims to attract highly qualified professionals.
 The visa category offers fast-track processing and a clear path to obtaining Portuguese permanent residency and is also eligible after 5 years for Portuguese citizenship.

 D2 Visa: Applicants must prove that they either have founded a company operating in Portuguese territory or they have the financial resources to set up a company in Portugal.
 Besides the business capital, applicants should have a reliable business plan and in-depth research about future business in Portugal.

 Digital Nomad Visa: residence visa for non-EU workers looking to come work remotely in Portugal.
 It’s valid for up to a year and, as of November of 2022, can be renovated after that time period.
 Your monthly salary must be higher than €2820.